AshenCat/time-management-scheduler/README.md

 ### HIGH PRIORITY

--   [ ] Docker - next 15 currently has very little support while developing using docker.
-High priority but will have to wait for actual solution
+-   [x] Docker - ~~next 15 currently has very little support while developing using docker.
+High priority but will have to wait for actual solution~~

 ### MID PRIORITY

 -   [ ] finance - find a suitable way to make input take multiple values for selecting tags
 -   [ ] finance - add expense looks atrocious
+-   [ ] finance - accumulator for net income is not counting 1 time pay properly

 ### LOW PRIORITY